EFSCOIN/Efscoin/README.md

 ## Troubleshooting

-#### What to do if your SHIFT keypress isn't detected
+### What to do if your SHIFT keypress isn't detected

 Try pressing shift only when the grey splashscreen is displayed rather than holding it from boot up.

-#### How to boot into "Safe Mode"
+### How to boot into "Safe Mode"

-To boot into a basic busybox shell rather than launching the NOOBS GUI, you can *either*:
+To boot into a basic busybox shell rather than launching the EGSCOIN GUI, you can *either*:

 1. Append `rescueshell` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.